legenduzair/classic-pong/README.md

   - [Looka](https://looka.com/logo-maker/) was used to create the logo of the game.
   - [Favicon Converter](https://favicon.io/favicon-converter/) was used to create a favicon for the project.

+### Special Thanks

+  - [Richard Wells](https://github.com/D0nni387) - My Code Institute mentor who supplied me with many sources to help with developing my project and generally gave me advice on how to implement simple and advanced features.
+Richard was a huge motivation in encouraging me to go above and beyond of what I thought I could achieve with this project.
+  - The Code Institute Slack community - The very helpful community that responded to my coding queries quickly and as efficiently as possible.